projectgus/digitalIOPerformance/README.md

        digitalWrite(my_pin, LOW); // <-- same speed as normal Arduino
     }

-## Option: Even more performance on PWM Enabled pins
+## Option: More performance, smaller compiled size, on PWM Enabled pins

-The Arduino's digitalWrite & pinMode functions deal with the possibility that a pin is used for PWM output with [analogWrite()](http://arduino.cc/en/Tutorial/PWM), and then the same pin gets used again later for normal digital output with
+The Arduino's digital I/O functions deal with the possibility that a pin is used for PWM output with [analogWrite()](http://arduino.cc/en/Tutorial/PWM), and then the same pin gets used again later for normal digital output with